All Products

 You can call the GetRow operation to read a single row of data.

-This method is applicable to scenarios in which all primary key columns of a table can be determined and the number of rows to be read is small.
+This method is suitable for scenarios in which the values of all primary key columns of the row that you want to read can be determined and the number of rows that you want to read is small.

-Read multiple rows of data at a time
+Read multiple rows of data at the same time

-You can call the BatchGetRow operation to read multiple rows of data from one or more tables at a time.
+You can call the BatchGetRow operation to read multiple rows of data from one or more tables at the same time.

 The BatchGetRow operation consists of multiple GetRow operations.
 When you call the BatchGetRow operation, the process of constructing each GetRow operation is the same as the process of constructing the GetRow operation when you call the GetRow operation.

-This method is applicable to scenarios in which all primary key columns of a table can be determined and the number of rows to be read is large or data is to be read from multiple tables.
+This operation is suitable for scenarios in which the values of all primary key columns of the rows that you want to read can be determined and the number of rows that you want to read is large or you want to read data from multiple tables.

 You can call the GetRange operation to read data whose primary key values are in the specified range.

 The GetRange operation allows you to read data whose primary key values are in the specified range in a forward or backward direction.
-You can also specify the number of rows to read.
+You can also specify the number of rows that you want to read.
 If the range is large and the number of scanned rows or the volume of scanned data exceeds the upper limit, the scan stops, and the rows that are read and information about the primary key of the next row are returned.
-You can initiate a request to start from where the last operation left off and read the remaining rows based on the information about the primary key of the next row returned by the previous operation.
+You can initiate a request to start from the position in which the last operation left off and read the remaining rows based on the information about the primary key of the next row returned by the previous operation.

-This method is applicable to scenarios in which the range of all primary key columns of a table or the prefix of primary key columns can be determined.
+This method is suitable for scenarios in which the range of primary key values or the prefix of primary key values of the rows that you want to read can be determined.

 Important

-If you cannot determine the prefix of primary key columns, you can specify the start primary key column whose data is of the INF_MIN type and the end primary key column whose data is of the INF_MAX type to determine the range of all primary key columns of a table.
-This operation scans all data in the table but consumes a large amount of computing resources.
+If you cannot determine the prefix of the primary key values of the rows that you want to read, you can set the start primary key to INF_MIN and the end primary key to INF_MAX to scan all data in the table.
+This consumes a large amount of computing resources.
 Proceed with caution.

 Read data whose primary key values are in the specified range by using an iterator